asmeurer/git-workflow/README.md

    ![pull3.png](pull3.png)

 6. **Pushing additional changes**.
 Once you have created the pull request, it will likely be reviewed and some additional fixes will be necessary. **Do not create a new pull request.** Rather, simply make more commits to your branch and push them up as in steps 3 and 4.
 They will be added to the pull request automatically.
-Note that GitHub does not notify people when you push new changes to a branch, so it is a good idea to make a comment on the pull request whenever you do so to notify people that it is ready to be reviewed again.
+Note that although GitHub does notify people when you push new changes to a branch, many people have these notifications disabled as they can be quite noisy.
+So it is a good idea to make a comment on the pull request whenever you do so to notify people that it is ready to be reviewed again.

 Once the pull request has been reviewed successfully, someone with push access to the main repository will merge it in.
 At this point you are done.
 You can